Google’s Co-Occurrence Patent

 After the terms in all of the documents have been extracted and scored and word relationship scores have been figured out, determine relationships among the documents based on the local term relationships and on the initial order of the documents.
 A score for each of those documents can be generated by looking at which documents have terms in common, and among those documents with common terms, and something like a combination of the original ranking score and a document score based upon all of the term relationship scores within each document.

-The patent tells us that the advantages of using this method are:
+The Co-Occurrence Patent tells us that the advantages of using this method are: